Fujita Medical Journal

 Editors as authors in the journal

 In cases where the Editor-in-Chief is an author of a manuscript submitted to the journal, an independent Associate Editor is responsible for making the final decision on the manuscript’s suitability for publication in the journal.
 A manuscript authored by an editor of the journal is subject to the same high standards of peer review and editorial decision making as any manuscript considered by the journal.
+The manuscript submitted by editors or Editorial Board members, the journal should include a statement that declares their personal conflict of interest with the journal.

 Responding to potential ethical breaches